maxhoesel-ansible/ansible-collection-pterodactyl/roles/pterodactyl_wings/README.md

 - The following distributions are currently supported:
   - Ubuntu 18.04 LTS or newer
   - Newer debian distros should work too
-  - There are no plans to support CentOS/RHEL-based distros right now
 - This role requires root access.
 Make sure to run this role with `become: yes` or equivalent
 - Docker is required to run Wings.
 If docker is not present, this role will install it automatically
 - You must have already created a new node in your panel.